How to Help a Mom Who Has Experienced Loss - Baby Chick

 Lifestyle Symptoms

 This is another prominent symptom of grief.
 A grieving mom may stop taking care of her home and herself (or physically and mentally feel unable to do those things).
-She may also stop participating in things she used to love, such as exercising, cooking, going to church, and going out with friends.
+She may also stop participating in activities she used to enjoy, such as exercising, cooking, attending church, and socializing with friends.

 Stages of Grief

 Understanding and recognizing the symptoms of grief are helpful for a friend trying to help a mom who is experiencing loss.
-And for someone who has not experienced grief, understanding how grief works can also be beneficial.
+For someone who has not experienced grief, understanding how it works can also be beneficial.
 There are many theories among professionals as to “how grief works.”3 Some experts see grief as progressing in stages that follow a linear order:4

 • Denial